 Here is a book-by-book list of the happy couples.
 (Note: the species listed here is the person's original species at the beginning of the book, not what he or she might eventually become):

-> The Vampire with the Dragon Tattoo: Dougal Kincaid (vampire) & Leah (human geneticist)
+> The Vampire with the Dragon Tattoo: Dougal Kincaid (vampire) & Dr. Leah Chin (human geneticist)

 > How to Seduce a Vampire (Without Really Trying): Zoltan Czakvar (vampire) & Neona (warrior princess)

 > Crouching Tiger, Hidden Vampire: Russell Ryan Hankelburg (vampire) & Jia (were-tigress)

 The plot, naturally, focuses primarily on the couple's romantic relationship, but there is also an adventure that takes the two to Thailand, where they are endangered by a vampiric cult.
 Click HERE to read an excerpt from Eat Prey Love.

 Unfortunately, this is probably one of my least favorite books in a series that I have really liked in the past, and here are some reasons why:

 She shifted her weight back and forth.
 "I have a strange, urgent feeling like I might…leak"....